EdOber-DA/sql-challenge/README.md

   * [Queries of the data](EmployeeSQL/Code/EmployeeSQL_Queries.sql)- 8 queries as requested.
 Description if in the comments before and results are captured in the query output document.

   * [Bonus Jupyter Notebook](EmployeeSQL/Code/EmployeeSQL_Bonus.ipynb) - sets up SQLAlchemy engine connection, reads from the Postgress database into Pandas and produces graphs and reports.

+  * [Extra Work - Duplicate Department_Employee Query](Duplicate_Staff_Entries_Analysis.sql) - looked at the fact that there are 31,579 duplicate employee numbers in the department_Employee table.
+Appears to be that there are dups because when people are promoted / move departments the old entries are not removed.
+Best practice would be to add a start-date, and also to record the end date when they leave or move onto a new department.
+This would also apply to the titles and salary tables, but appears they only have one entry.

 * [Documentation:](EmployeeSQL/Documentation)